paigeweber13/paigeweber13.github.io/index.md

 # Work Samples
 ## Photos By Hipster
 During the year of 2017, I ran a small photography business.
-I created [photosbyhipster.com](http://photosbyhipster.com/) in order to have a portfolio to present to potential clients.
-This website was created using wordpress.
+Using wordpress, I created [photosbyhipster.com](http://photosbyhipster.com/) in order to have a portfolio to present to potential clients.

 ![Photos By Hipster](/resources/photosbyhipster-homepage.png)
 ## BYU prereq crawler